RetroPie/RetroPie-Docs/docs/SSH.md

 **Note:** Starting with RetroPie 4.2, in order to keep the default image secure, SSH is disabled by default.
 It can be enabled in either of the two ways listed below.

 1) Pre-boot.
-From a system with an SD-card reader, access the /boot/ directory and create an empty file called ssh
+From a system with an SD-card reader, access the **/boot/** directory and create an empty file called `ssh`.

 2) In **raspi-config**: after booting.
 ```